 Remember my earlier warning about running when you're hurt?
 Well it applies to walking, too!
 If you think of walking as exercise, this will make more sense.
 When exercising hurts you, that's a sign you've got a problem.
 So if you don't want to end up a statistic in a chronic pain study, you'll stop all exercise that hurts your body.
 And see your podiatrist before resuming activity, so you don't end up in more pain than before.

 Staying Active During Recovery

 In my Houston podiatry practice, I help you stay fit while you recover from an injury.
-Working together, we can come up with a list of exercises or movements that will help keep you in shape without making your injury worse.
-And, we come up with a realistic timeline for when you can return to the activity during which you sustained your athletic injury, be it running, soccer, baseball, basketball…heck, even golfers get hurt sometimes, walking the green (or just walking from the tee to their carts!)
+Working together, we can come up with a list of exercises or movements to keep you in shape.
+Without making your injury worse.
+And, we come up with a realistic timeline for when you can return to the activity during which you sustained your athletic injury.
+Whether it's running, soccer, baseball, basketball…heck, even golf!
+We all get hurt sometimes, but I can get you safely back to doing what you love.

 Sports injuries happen to all of us.
 They’re practically a given.
 But recurring pain doesn’t have to be.
 If you seek immediate treatment for an athletic injury, you are far less likely to face recurring foot pain.
 And you’re far more likely to get back to a pain-free, active lifestyle that you can sustain for years to come!
 So come in at the first sign of foot pain, and we'll stop an exercise injury from becoming a chronic problem!